heyannag/Project_2_TLLDL/README.md

 _____

 # Data
-The data used in this analysis comes from the DLA's LESO Public Information page.
-The data/all.xlsx file contains all property transferred to participating agencies that was held by them as of March 31, 2020.
+The data used in this analysis comes from the DLA's [LESO Public Information](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/) page.
+The [`data/all_original_data.xlsx`](data/all_original_data.xlsx) file contains all property transferred to participating agencies that was held by them as of March 31, 2020.
 It is updated quarterly.

 # Data Conversion
 The convert_data_to_csv.ipynb notebook takes the Excel file the DLA produces, reads each of the 52 sheets, and combines them into a single CSV with all the available data.
 The resulting CSV file is output to outputs/dla_1033_transfers.csv.